rcl-identity/docs/index.md

 # Introduction
 **V7.0.0**

 The **RCL Digital Identity** platform allows organizations and governments to issue Digital Identities to people.
 A Digital Identity is a unique representation of a person carrying out an online transaction.
 In this context, a person holding a Digital ID has their *Personal Identifiable Information* (PII) stored with an *Identity Provider* (IdP).
-This IdP will provide the functionality for the person to sign-in to various websites and transmits their PII as claims to the website.
-The website can then use these claims to make a determination about the user (eg. whether to grant a service or not).
+This IdP will provide the functionality for the person to sign-in to various websites (relying parties) and transmit their PII as claims to the relying party.
+The relying party can then use these claims to make a determination about the user (eg. whether to grant a service or not).

 The Digital ID can be :